jonkeane/fflipper/README.md

 ### Run
 Use the command `python /path/to/fflipper/fflipper.py` in the terminal to run ffliper, remember to change the /path/to part to the location of fflipper on your machine.

+Some development of this project was supported by a grant from the national sicence foundation: NFS BCS 1251807

 TODO